 Right from the beginning, it was pretty clear for me that I am going to build a proposal solution for vendors (sellers) and not for buyers.
 In case of the buyer, procurement team is considered as cost center whereas sales team (vendor) is considered as revenue center.
 And business are fine to spend on revenue-making side than cost center.

-I didn’t decide name the proposal software solution.
-I was referring it as proposal tool.
-I deliberated and tossed few names, none clicked.
-I decided a name which in turn changed to Fresh Proposals.
+I did not decide on the name a proposal software solution.
+I was referring it just as proposal tool.
+I deliberated and tossed few names, none clicked as much.
+Finally, I decided a name which in turn changed to Fresh Proposals.

 I started penning down: advantages, limitations of current proposal tools, how Fresh Proposals will make things simple, better for sellers as well as buyers, etc. I wrote something like this

 What Changes with Fresh Proposals Software?